jambuur/APEDSK99/README.md

 Check the TI Italian User Club for a review of the new version: https://www.ti99iuc.it/web/index.php?pagina=articoli&artid=219#.Y-gqDi9BxaS

-I am working on updating this page, youtube channel etc; stay tuned.
-Biggest takeaway is that APEDSK99 is now pretty much plug and play.
-I am thinking of supplying pre-assembled APEDSK99 shields only and leave the user to source a cheap Arduino UNO + Ethernet Shield combo.
-I have also been approached by a web shop interested in selling complete kits.
+I am working on updating this Github page, Youtube channel etc. Biggest takeaway is that APEDSK99 is now pretty much plug and play.
+I am thinking of supplying pre-assembled APEDSK99 shields only, with the user sourcing a cheap Arduino UNO + Ethernet Shield combo from Ebay, AliExpress.
+Alternatively, I could supply complete kits; I have also been approached by a web shop interested in the same.
 Stay tuned :-)

 ### *Arduino DSKx emulator / 32K / FTP / NTP shield for the TI99/4a*